Kleo-Network/autoact-backend/README.md

-# KLEO Backend
+# AutoAct Backend

-KLEO Backend is a FastAPI application that serves as the backend for the KLEO project.
+AutoAct Backend is a FastAPI application that serves as the backend for autoact chrome extension, its' from the same team as Kleo Network

 ## Table of Contents